jldbc/pybaseball/README.md

 [2 rows x 78 columns]
 ```

-### A note on StatCast data.
+### A note on Statcast data

-StatCast data is subject to change (even for prior seasons):
+Statcast data is subject to change (even for prior seasons):

 <div>
    <blockquote class="twitter-tweet">